What's on this page?

 Some common professional training courses that allow you entry to regulated professions are also classified as postgraduate diplomas and certificates – for example, the Legal Practice Course (LPC) and the Postgraduate Certificate in Teaching (PGCE).

-First, make a list of all the courses you would like to apply for and their deadlines.
 Make your application a couple of months before the deadline, because popular courses get full quickly.

 Different universities have different application processes, which can involve you completing an application form, submitting examples of your work, sitting an exam, or attending an interview.